 At Manhattan Bride, we’ve started doing much the same, with themes important to you and all our brides.
 We choose Special Shooting Locations — local wedding venues, from rustic to formal, where we showcase different ballrooms, outdoor gardens, romantic ceremony settings, and eye-catching décor.
 We present Expertly Styled Fashions — the newest gowns, glamorous hairdos, and makeup styles both natural and glam.
 We also include all the Accessories — from creative bouquets and dramatic headpieces to beauty-enhancing jewelry.

 We also put each of these new multi-page fashion features on our website, so their rich range of possibilities can be accessed anywhere, anytime — and we’re thrilled they’ve earned rave reviews from both brides and wedding vendors.

-- LOVE IS LOVE … The Supreme Court legalized gay marriages across the United States.
+- LOVE IS LOVE … The Supreme Court legalized same-sex marriages across the United States.

 - After that decision, people asked how we were going to write about it in Manhattan Bride.
 But I did not see a need for us to write anything.
-I’ve been friends with gay married couples since the early 70’s whom I’ve known from working in the publishing industry and from living on Manhattan’s Upper West Side.
-I don’t feel our magazine needs to comment on a decision that sanctioned what many of us have recognized for decades and which we’ve been featuring in Manhattan Bride almost since our first issue over 16 years ago.
+I’ve been friends with same-sex married couples since the early 70’s, whom I’ve known from working in the publishing industry and from living on Manhattan’s Upper West Side.
+I don’t feel our magazine needs to comment on a decision that sanctioned what many of us have recognized for decades and which we’ve been featuring in Manhattan Bride almost since our first issue over 20 years ago.